Published:

 Key Takeaways

-• CIMT is most helpful in spotting early artery wall changes in people without symptoms, while carotid ultrasound finds blockages and reduced blood flow when symptoms appear.
+• CIMT is most helpful in spotting early plaque formation and vulnerable plaque that may rupture before symptoms appear, while carotid ultrasound mainly finds blockages and reduced flow when symptoms already exist.

 • CIMT refines risk estimates, making it more of a preventive tool.